-- Insert the two longer tubes into the top left pin of the hydrogen fuel cell.
+- Insert the two longer tubes into the top left pin of the hydrogen fuel cell (Figure 11).

-- Take the two cylindrical beakers and place them on top of the stand provided locking it in place, then fill the two beakers with distilled water until the water level reaches zero.
+- Take the two cylindrical beakers and place them on top of the stand provided locking it in place then fill the two beakers with distilled water until the water level reaches zero (Figure 12).

-- Place the two inner containers into the cylindrical beakers (make sure the side openings on the inner container is not blocked by the inner ring on the beakers), the distilled water from the beaker will fill out the inner container at this point.
+- 1. Place the two inner containers into the cylindrical beakers.
+Make sure the side openings on the inner container are not blocked by the inner ring on the beakers (Figure 13).
+The distilled water from the beaker will fill out the inner container at this point.

-- On the oxygen side of the fuel cell connect the syringe to the uncapped tube (first remove the red cap on the smaller tube).
-Fill the reversible fuel cell with distilled water using the syringe until all the air is removed from the long tube.
-Afterwards place the red cap on the smaller tube
+- On the oxygen side of the fuel cell (Figure 14), connect the syringe to the uncapped tube (first remove the red cap on the smaller tube).
+Fill the reversible fuel cell with distilled water using the syringe until all the air is removed from the long tube (Figure 15).
+Afterwards place the red cap on the smaller tube.

 - IMPORTANT: Make sure the connections of the wires to the fuel cell match (red to red, black to black) otherwise it may lead to failure of this part of the experiment and damage to the fuel cell.
 If this problem occurs the students will have to take full responsibility for replacing the parts.